 Here is an example: For one nib feed combination the interference could have been at the higher end.
 If the nib is replaced by, swapped with one with a lesser interference, one could end up with a gap.
 There are ways of compensating for it; however, the number of times they can be applied is limited (3 – 5 times).

 Nib and Feed are tuned

 If you have forgotten, nib and feed are tuned and designed to work together optimally.
 If you change one of the two, this tuning is lost.
-It may not show much, however, if you alter the nib width, don’t be surprised, when your degree if wetness / dryness changes as well.
+It may not show much, however, if you alter the nib width, don’t be surprised, when your degree if wetness/dryness changes as well.

 Pens designed for swapping Nibs

 Now, one buys one pen per nib style.
 That’s what I recommend.
-If you are a professional or passionate enthusiast it is well worth the expense.
+If you are a professional or passionate enthusiast, it is well worth the expense.

 Unfortunate advertisements and photos like the one shown in photo 1 (origin unknown) support people’s assumption.
-Checking on the website of the particular brand I found their representation in contrast with the photo.
+Checking on the website of the particular brand I found their representation in contrast to the photo.
 The photographed pen comes only with nibs F, M and LH.
 The wider nibs are intended for calligraphy pens.

 On the same website, under the heading FAQ is stated: Nib Change: “All steel nibs can be changed by specialised retailers in authorised Lamy shops.
 Gold nibs should be changed by the LAMY Repair Centre only.”

 And one more aspect to consider: the width of an EF nib is around 0.5 mm, the broadest nib on the photo is 1.9 mm, almost 4 times more.
 Writing with these nibs would require different amounts of ink supplied by the feed.
 Can one expect a feed to cope with such variation?